Failure to Protect: Potential Liability Factors in School Shootings

 4. Response to suicide situations;

-5. Decision making with respect to good citizens who are in possession of firearms and try to intervene;
+5. Decision making with respect to armed citizens with good intentions who try to intervene;

 6. Crowd scenarios and hostage situations where missed shots may endanger innocent persons; and

-7. Fleeing attackers that or other persons that turn with innocent objects in their hands that look like guns.
+7. Fleeing attackers tor other persons that turn with innocent objects in their hands that look like guns.